EMF Testing, RF Interference, EMI/EMC Diagnostics

 • Assess a building or new construction for the potential of geopathic structural damage.

-• Help educate the client and answer all EMF-related questions in layman’s terminology.
+• To help educate the client and answer all EMF-related questions in layman’s terminology.

 What is an EMF Consultation?